Clearance Process for Surveys and Questionnaires

 The first step is a determination whether the data collection requires formal DoD clearance or if the activity qualifies for an exception.
 Examples of exceptions include but are not limited to:

 - Information collection with less than 10 respondents in a 12-month period

 - Information collection from a single DoD component (for example, only the U.S. Air Force)

 - Information from individuals under treatment or clinical examination in connection with research to prevent a clinical disorder (includes active treatment for an ongoing condition or preventive measures to avoid a condition)

 - Examinations designed to test the aptitude, abilities, or knowledge of the person tested for a collection

-For a full list of exceptions, review the references cited above and the links below.
+For a full list of exceptions, review the links below.

 For further details on the DoD process see https://www.health.mil/Military-Health-Topics/Access-Cost-Quality-and-Safety/Health-Care-Program-Evaluation/MHS-Patient-Satisfaction-Surveys/Conducting-Health-Care-Surveys-in-the-DoD with additional information at http://www.esd.whs.mil/Directives/collections/overview/